kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/objects.md

 ## Iterating Over Object Properties

 Iterate over an object's properties using a `for...in` loop.
+Are objects ordered?
+In other words, if we loop over an object, do we get all properties in the same order they were added?
+Can we rely on this?
+The short answer is: “ordered in a special fashion”: integer properties are sorted, others appear in creation order.
+The “integer property” term here means a string that can be converted to-and-from an integer without a change.
+"49" is integer property but "+49" and "1.2" are not.

 ```javascript
 let obj = {